stompetower/frantic/src/README.md

 - in `game.asm`, label `EINDGOED` (and beyond): some game variables
 - in `subs.asm`, label `FRANFIADR` (and beyond): some game variables
 - in `subs.asm`, label `SPRITEATR`: sprite attribute table that is copied to VRAM every interrupt
+- in `subs.asm`, label `COPYFRANC`: Franc sprite pattern is copied to sprite pattern table (each animation step).
 - in `vij.asm`, label `VIJTABEL`: table with active enemies during game play
 - in `vij.asm`, label `PERVIJAND`: sprite-colors per enemy type
 - in `loader.asm`, label `BEVEIL`: check copy protection (bad sector); hang system if no bad sector.